vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 ## 6.3 Rule

-> Decode records all statically visible source facts.
-Render chooses actual playback behavior.
+> Decode may maintain temporary source-driver state to understand bytes, but it records facts instead of producing playback.
+Render uses real runtime state and the VM to choose actual playback behavior.

 That rule avoids the biggest risk of the hybrid approach.